TULiberalArts/Political-Science/pages/graduate.md

 ## Prospective Students

 You can apply on-line by clicking [here](https://prd-wlssb.temple.edu/prod8/bwskalog.P_DispLoginNon).
 Be sure to select either the MA or PhD program.
-You do not need a Master’s degree to apply to the PhD program.
+You do not need a master’s degree to apply to the PhD program.
 If you are interested in pursuing the PhD, you only need to have earned a bachelor’s degree before enrolling.
 A complete application includes the following:

 - Completed application form
 - Statement of interest